Special Education, Master of Education

 - Available Emphasis Areas:

-Other graduate certificates available with the Master of Education include the Austism Spectrum Disorders Certificate and the Positive Behavior Support Certificate.
+Other graduate certificates available with the Master of Education include the Assistive Technology Certificate and Austism Spectrum Disorders Certificate.

-This plan is appropriate if you are interested in Special Education.
-Please note that although certain courses in this plan may apply toward certification, completing this M.Ed. does not lead to certification.
-This is a Continuing Professional Program.
-Consult with your advisor and the Arizona Department of Education for information about obtaining Special Education Certification.
+This plan is appropriate if you are interested in continuing professional development related to supporting individual with learning and behavioral challenges.
+Please note that although certain courses in this plan may apply toward certification, completing this M.Ed. does not lead to teaching certification.
+Consult with your advisor and the Arizona Department of Education for information about obtaining Special Education teaching certification.

 Career Tab Open

 With further education, one of these paths is possible:

 To receive a master’s degree at Northern Arizona University, you must complete a planned group of courses from one or more subject areas, consisting of at least 30 units of graduate-level courses.
 (Many master’s degree programs require more than 30 units.)

 - All requirements for your specific academic plan(s).
 This may include a thesis.